-- 1. Contingencies and System conditions that the RAS is intended to remedy. - 2.
+- 1. Contingencies and system conditions that the RAS is meant to remedy. - 2.
 The action(s) to be taken by the RAS in response to disturbance conditions. - 3.
-A summary of technical studies, if applicable, demonstrating that the proposed RAS actions satisfy System performance objectives for the scope of System events and conditions that the

-RAS is intended to remedy.
-The technical studies summary shall also include information such as the study year(s), System conditions, and Contingencies analyzed on which the RAS design is based, and the date those technical studies were performed.
+A summary of technical studies, if applicable, demonstrating that the proposed RAS actions satisfy system performance objectives for the scope of system events and conditions that the RAS is meant to remedy.
+The technical studies summary will also include information such as the study year(s), system conditions, and contingencies analyzed on which the RAS design is based, and the date those technical studies were performed.

-- 4. Information regarding any future System plans that will impact the RAS. - 5.
-RAS-entity proposal and justification for limited impact designation, if applicable. - 6.
-Documentation describing the System performance resulting from the possible inadvertent operation of the RAS, except for limited impact RAS, caused by any single RAS component malfunction.
+- 4. Information regarding any future system plans that will affect the RAS. - 5.
+RAS entity proposal and justification for limited impact designation, if applicable. - 6.
+Documentation describing the system performance resulting from the possible inadvertent operation of the RAS, except for limited impact RAS, caused by any single RAS component malfunction.
 Single component malfunctions in a RAS not determined to be limited impact must satisfy all the following: - a.
-The BES shall remain stable. - b.
-Cascading shall not occur. - c.
-Applicable Facility Ratings shall not be exceeded. - d.
-BES voltages shall be within post-Contingency voltage limits and post-Contingency voltage deviation limits as established by the Transmission Planner and the Planning Coordinator. - e.
-Transient voltage responses shall be within acceptable limits as established by the Transmission Planner and the Planning Coordinator. - 7.
-An evaluation indicating that the RAS settings and operation avoid adverse interactions with other RAS, and protection and control systems. - 8.
+The BES will remain stable. - b.
+Cascading will not occur. - c.
+Applicable facility ratings will not be exceeded. - d.
+BES voltages will be within post-contingency voltage limits and post-contingency voltage deviation limits as established by the Transmission Planner and the Planning Coordinator. - e.
+Transient voltage responses will be within acceptable limits as established by the Transmission Planner and the Planning Coordinator. - 7.
+An evaluation showing that the RAS settings and operation avoid adverse interactions with other RAS and protection and control systems. - 8.
 Identification of other affected RCs.